Steve Case’s Rise of the Rest fund makes first investments, adds investors Reid Hoffman, Megan Smith

 In order to deepen that big bench of investors, more Silicon Valley firms will have to “get off the sidelines,” as Case put it.
 Case told VentureBeat that more Silicon Valley investors have expressed interest in backing companies in Rise of the Rest’s target cities since the $150 million seed fund was announced, but there’s still more work to be done.
 Hanna, for example, told VentureBeat that EngageTalent had some advanced discussions with Silicon Valley, Boston, and New York firms who passed on investing in the company because they were still skeptical about investing in a startup based in Charleston.

-Bessemer Ventures is one of the most notable Menlo Park firms investing in this first crop of startups, having lead Zylo’s $9.3 million series A, which was announced several weeks ago.
+Bessemer Ventures is one of the most notable Menlo Park firms investing in this first crop of startups, having led Zylo’s $9.3 million series A, which was announced several weeks ago.

-Case said that while he’s “bullish” on Silicon Valley, he thinks the hard-charging culture there will end up pushing more investors to look to startups elsewhere.
+Case said that while he’s “bullish” on Silicon Valley, he thinks the hard-charging culture there will end up pushing more investors to look at startups elsewhere.

 “Silicon Valley has become more of a free agent, almost mercenary culture, where people don’t typically stay at one company for very long.
 It makes it hard to build durable, sustainable, companies,” Case said.